 SigNature T bonds tenaciously to fibers at the source to ensure full traceability through the supply chain

-SigNature T DNA markers are designed to be compatible and stable in a wide range of textile substrates and manufacturing processes.
+SigNature T molecular tags are designed to be compatible and stable in a wide range of textile substrates and manufacturing processes.
 This secure and cost-effective solution can help assure quality and provide forensic-level authentication in fiber, yarn, fabric and finished products.

 • Branded fibers (including recycled polyester)